ooz/art/soul-drainers/README.md

 For all photos, I first observed the scene, noticed the absurdity and then started taking out the phone and taking a photo.
 None of the people pictured were asked for photo permission, hence the heavy censor.
-If you think, there's an error, please write an email to the address in the `about` section of this page.
+If you think, there's an error, please write an email to the address in the [about section](https://oliz.io/about.html) of this website.